 Would like situation in Gulf to de-escalate as soon as possible: India

-Amid tensions between the US and Iran over the killing of an Iranian military commander, India on Thursday said it would like the situation to de-escalate as soon as possible and was in touch with important players in the Gulf region.
-Ministry of External Affairs Spokesperson Raveesh Kumar also said India is "very closely" monitoring the situation in the Gulf region.
+In the midst of spiralling tension between the US and Iran over the killing of an Iranian military commander, India on Thursday said it would like the situation to de-escalate as soon as possible and was monitoring the developments very closely.
+External Affairs Ministry Spokesperson Raveesh Kumar also said India has been in touch with key players including Iran, United Arab Emirates, Oman and Qatar as it has important interests in the region.

+Iranian Foreign Minister Javad Zarif is scheduled to visit India next week to attend the Raisina Dialogue, the flagship annual event of the external affairs ministry.
+Zarif will also hold talks with External Affairs Minister S Jaishankar during his stay in Delhi.
+"Peace, security, and stability in the region is of utmost importance to us.
+We have important interests in the region and we would like the situation to de-escalate as quickly as possible.
+We are talking to several stakeholders in the region," Kumar said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)